Adventures in Babysitting (2016 film): Plot

-Tiny and Scalper track them down but hold off from revealing themselves when Lola gets arrested for illegally re-selling the ticket.
-As they wait at the police station, Jenny is horrified to see that Emily secretly dyed her hair green and got a tattoo in her arm and angrily reprimands her.
+Tiny and Scalper track them down but hold off from revealing themselves when Lola is arrested for scalping.
+As they wait at the police station, Jenny is horrified that Emily secretly dyed her hair and got a tattoo and angrily reprimands her.
 Hurt, Emily calls and leaves a voicemail to her mom explaining the trouble they are in.
 In the interrogation room, Lola meets Officer James.
-He scolds her for trying to scalp the ticket, pointing out that she could have been hurt and is setting a bad example for her babysitting charges.
+He scolds her for trying to scalp the ticket.
 Lola finally realizes her impulsiveness has consequences and begs to go free to make things right.
 Meanwhile, in the lobby, AJ meets her roller derby idol Jailer Swift when Swift and her roller derby team are brought in on charges for disorderly conduct.
-Lola is cleared of all charges and when she goes to meet with the group.
-The derby team starts fighting among themselves and provides enough distraction for the seven to get away.
-When out, Tiny and Scalper chases after AJ, while the group steals Tiny and Scalper's car and chases.
-After escaping the criminal duo they are able to hide out at a rap nightclub.
-But when they interrupted a performance they are forced to perform on stage, if they are to leave.
-They improvised a performance based on the situation they are in right now, which pleases the audience.
-Later Tiny and Scalper show up but they are able to make their escape.
+Lola is cleared of all charges and when she goes to meet with the group, the derby team starts fighting among themselves and provides a distraction for the seven to get away.
+Tiny and Scalper chase after AJ, while the group steals Tiny and Scalper's car and chases.

-Once safe, Katy remembers that her mother keeps a $100 bill in her coat for emergencies and the group decides to sneak into the local planetarium where the Coopers and Andersons are attending a party to steal it for the truck fees.
-As Jenny, Katy and Lola sneak into the storage room to look for Mrs. Cooper's coat, the Coopers hear Emily's message and head to the police station to check on their children.
-The coat turns out to be left at the Cooper's table where the Andersons are sitting, so Lola disguises herself as a wealthy socialite to steal the money.
-Meanwhile, Bobby takes charge of the catering after one of the chefs quits.
-Tiny and Scalper are caught by security and the Sapphire Ferret is grabbed.
+After escaping, Katy remembers that her mother keeps $100 in her coat and the group sneaks into the local planetarium where the Coopers and Andersons are attending a party to steal it.
+The Coopers hear Emily's message and head to the police station to check on their children.
+Tiny and Scalper are caught by security and the ferret is grabbed.